SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Memory/index.rst

 .. _lsu:

-Memory (LSU)
+LSU / Memory
 ############

+This chapter will handle things related to :

+- Load / Store instructions
+- Atomic memory instructions
+- Load reserve / Store conditional instructions

-LSU stand for Load Store Unit, VexiiRiscv has currently 2 implementations for it:
+VexiiRiscv has currently 2 implementations for it:

 - LsuCachelessPlugin for microcontrollers, which doesn't implement any cache
 - LsuPlugin / LsuL1Plugin which can work together to implement load and store through an L1 cache